 5. Put the important information first.
 When people are searching for something they are looking for a quick answer to a question.
 It’s more important than ever to be concise and get to the point quickly.
 You can elaborate further down the page, but make sure you put a summary of the basic information at the top to increase your chances of appearing in voice searches.

 With voice search just starting to take off, now is the perfect time to get in the habit of optimising your content so you can be more visible to your target customers and clients.
-Talk to us today!
+And if you need a website copywriting service to plan and create optimised copy for a new website, or update your existing content, talk to us today!